Seena: The Untold Story Poster

 I cannot confirm or deny that our board watched this movie and immediately called an emergency meeting.
 I cannot confirm that we have added a "Jindal Protocol" to our training manual.
 I definitely cannot confirm that we tried to buy the distribution rights to bury this film.

 What I can confirm is that "Project Himalaya" is real.
 The scene where Panshul tries on 14 bras in 45 minutes?
 That happened.
 The actress playing the sales associate is not an actress.
 She's the actual employee from our Mumbai store.
 She's in therapy.
-H&M Fitting Room Attendant Simran is also in therapy.
-It's become an industry-wide condition.

 10/10.
 Would watch again from my bunker.